apify/apify-docs/docs/storage/key_value_store.md

     // Write a record to `exampleStore`
     await exampleStore.setValue('some-key', { foo: 'bar' });

-To **open a record in a key-value store**, use the `getValue()` method.
-Note that JSON is automatically parsed to a JavaScript object, text data returned as a string and other data is returned as binary buffer.

-    // Read a record in `exampleStore`
-    const value = await store.getValue('some-key');

-To **delete a record**, just set its value to `null`.

     // Delete a record in `exampleStore`
     await exampleStore.setValue('some-key', null);

+> Note that JSON is automatically parsed to a JavaScript object, text data returned as a string and other data is returned as binary buffer.

 The `Apify.getInput()`method is not only a shortcut to `Apify.getValue('INPUT')`- it is also compatible with `Apify.metamorph()` [[see docs](https://docs.apify.com/actors/source-code#metamorph)].
 This is because a metamorphed actor run's input is stored in the `INPUT-METAMORPH-1` key instead of `INPUT`, which hosts the original input.